roytang/blog/content/notes/2012/09/248058974576984064/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/248058974576984064/
+title: ''
 ---

-RT [@mrmarkmillar](https://twitter.com/mrmarkmillar/): Best thing about being a geek is constantly having 20 things you're looking forward to.
-It must be so boring not havin ...
+Best thing about being a geek is constantly having 20 things you're looking forward to.
+It must be so boring not having our mind-set.